NORTHERN IRISH NUMBER PLATES

 - play_arrowChoose personalised plate & payment option.

-This type of registration, issued by the DVLNI in Coleraine, is seen as a cheap and effective way of disguising the age of a vehicle, as it's very difficult for the general public to distinguish the region and year of manufacture (Don't worry, this is still on the V5).
+This type of registration is seen as a cheap and effective way of disguising the age of a vehicle, as it's very difficult for the general public to distinguish the region and year of manufacture (Don't worry, this is still on the V5).
 Currently, the format is made up using "ABC 1000", where "BC" represents the county or city and "A" indicates it's position in the series.
-Irish Number Plates such as JAZ 1234 or GJI 23 are issued with three letters first containing at least one I or Z, followed by between one and four numbers.
+Northern Irish Number Plates such as JAZ 1234 or GJI 23 are issued with three letters first containing at least one I or Z, followed by between one and four numbers.
 Old Republic of Ireland marks such as ZJ 2889 are rare but may be found from time to time.
 This range of marks always contain an I or a Z and a number between 1 and 9999.

 - What are the current legal requirements?